gideonthomasd/fluxbox/README.md

 copy wmtext-3 to /home/phil - make sure sh files are executable

 (Change wmckgmail to .wmckgmail in home/phil  In terminal do wmckgmail & then disown) - not needed see above

+Change createbbdockrc to exec.
+Run to create bbdock.